Expanding Trauma-Informed Care

 MSTIC initiative aims to improve outcomes for children exposed to violence

-Every year, millions of children are exposed to violence in their homes, schools and communities.
-Children who have experienced such trauma are at increased risk for continued victimization, mental health and substance use concerns, suspensions from school, and involvement in the criminal justice system.
+Every year, millions of children are exposed to violence in their homes, schools, and communities.
+Children who have experienced such trauma are at increased risk for continued victimization, mental health and substance abuse, suspensions from school, and involvement in the criminal justice system.
 Trauma can also lead to long-term medical problems.

 All of this results in considerable costs—to the children, their families, and to the community.
 In 2010, the U.S. Department of Justice embarked on an effort to foster enhanced collaboration between child-serving public agencies to identify and support children who have witnessed or experienced violence.
 The Multi-System Trauma Informed Collaborative (MSTIC), originally called the Defending Children Initiative, has four key objectives.

 - To increase capacity of state child-serving systems to collaborate effectively to identify, screen, assess, and treat youth exposed to violence

 - To apply culturally competent, family-focused approaches, increase knowledge of evidence-based policies, practices, and programs to improve service provision

 - To enhance the ability of state systems to identify, implement, and monitor impacts of effective trauma-informed strategies to improve outcomes

 - To improve the capacity of systems to blend funding streams to sustain implementation of evidence-based, trauma-informed practices

 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) chose Chapin Hall at the University of Chicago with the American Institutes for Research (AIR) to provide training and technical assistance to state-level leaders of child-serving agencies from Illinois, Connecticut, and Washington.